OpenWebconcept/plugin-gravityforms-remote-connector/README.md

     Fields without a casePropertyName will not be used in the API call.

     2e.
-(IMPORTANT) If you are using a validation field like the IRMA-header or IRMA-attribute you MUST fill in 'BSN' as the value for the caseProperty(EN)/Case eigenschap(NL) field.
+(IMPORTANT) If you are using a validation field like the IRMA-header or IRMA-attribute you MUST fill in 'BSN' as the casePropertyName and as the value for the caseProperty(EN)/Case eigenschap(NL) field.

 3. There a 2 ways to setup a form with IRMA implementation 3a.
 While creating a form go to the metabox 'Advanced fields' and pick the fields 'IRMA-attribute' & 'IRMA-launch-QR'.